Johnson County, Kansas Border Troubles

 Quantrill’s Raid on Spring Hill

-In February 1863, George Todd, one of Quantrill’s lieutenants, attacked Spring Hill with a force of ten men, taking the town entirely by surprise, as had been the case at Olathe and Shawnee.
+In February 1863, George Todd, one of Quantrill’s lieutenants, attacked Spring Hill with ten men, taking the town entirely by surprise, as had been the case at Olathe and Shawnee.
 Although considerable property was stolen and destroyed, no murder was committed then.

 More Atrocities